Toure/crucible/README.md

 # Overview

-RHOS-Transmigration serves 2 main purposes:
+Crucible serves 2 main purposes:

 - To install packstack with the appropriate settings to do a live migration
 - To set all the system configuration in order to perform live migration